 = £ 6253 Mn

-Thus, in income statement of Prudential Plc, it will be disclosed as £ 6253 Mn.
+Thus, in the income statement of Prudential Plc, it will be disclosed as £ 6253 Mn.

 Important Points to Note

 - Other Expenses are not directly related to the business but are ancillary in nature.

-- It is utmost important to accurately bifurcate the expenses as per the prescribed guidelines and based on the nature of the business.
-If expenses are not bifurcated correctly, the ratio analysis, financial statement analysis will show different picture then the actually exist in reality.
+- It is of utmost importance to accurately bifurcate the expenses as per the prescribed guidelines and based on the nature of the business.
+If expenses are not bifurcated correctly, the ratio analysis, financial statement analysis will show different pictures then they actually exist in reality.